ratibor78/cloudgate/README.md

 1) EC2 instance in public subnet of your VPC with Linux
 2) OpenVPN server installed on this EC2 with [openvpn-install.sh ](https://github.com/angristan/openvpn-install)

+### Important
+Cloudgate was created for use with an OpenVPN server installed by openvpn-install.sh script, so some path was hardcoded into the code, mind this if you will use this program with the manually installed version of OpenVPN.
+There is no problem to exclude important paths for OpenVPN server commands in settings.ini in future releases.